Have you been contemplating adding a new pet to your family?

 - cages, habitats, and accessories (for smaller pets)

-These expenses will vary, but knowing what the extra costs associated with caring for your pet once you bring him home will help you prepare your budget ahead of time.
+These expenses will vary but knowing the extra costs associated with caring for your pet once you bring him home will help you prepare your budget ahead of time.

-When you first adopt a pet, you’ll have a barrage of medical expenses that you may not be expecting.
+When you first adopt a pet, you’ll have a whole host of medical expenses that you may not be expecting.

-From the initial vet visit and vaccinations to any preventative care like heart-worm medication and flea treatments, your expenses can quickly add up.
+From the initial vet visit and vaccinations to any preventative care like heart-worm medication and flea treatments, your expenses can add up fast.